You, the Juror

 • Rights, Responsibilities, and Duties of Citizenship: 12.G3c

 Below is a list of the 2016 resources in a searchable table.
-Search by theme of resource: jury selection, race and juries, women and juries, LGBT and juries, or jury history.
+Search by theme of resource: jury selection, race and juries, women and juries, or jury history.

 Supreme Court Preview: Foster v.
 Chatman

-The Federalist Society A preview of an upcoming case in which the Supreme Court will consider the extent to which ...
+The Federalist Society A preview of a case in which the Supreme Court will consider the extent to which jurors ...

 Sixth Amendment: Speedy Trial & Impartial Jury – Video